googleapis/sdk-platform-java/hermetic_build/README.md

 The library name of a library is the value of `library_name` or `api_shortname`, if `library_name` is not specified, in the generation configuration.

-If `library_names` is not specified, all libraries in the generation configuration will be generated.
+If not specified, all libraries in the generation configuration will be generated.

 ### Api definitions path (`api-definitions-path`), optional